 top of page

-I graduated with a MA in Visual Communication (EFAP, 2014), a MA in International Relations (Sciences Po, 2020), and a MA in International Public Law (Paris II University, 2020) with a specialisation in Human Rights.
+I hold an MA in International Public Law (Paris II University, 2020) and an MA in International Relations (Sciences Po, 2020) with a specialisation in Human Rights.

-I worked for a short time for a non-profit organisation (AADH : Alliance of Lawyers for Human Rights) on a programme aimed at defending the rights of unaccompanied foreign minors before courts, then at UNESCO's Education sector, reviewing the alignment of national legal frameworks to international human rights standards related to the right to education, with a focus on girls and women's right to education (HerAtlas).
+I completed an internship with a non-profit organisation (AADH : Alliance of Lawyers for Human Rights), where I worked on a programme aimed at defending the rights of unaccompanied foreign minors before the courts.
+I subsequently interned in the Education sector of UNESCO, reviewing the alignment of national legal frameworks with international human rights standards, with a focus on girls and women's access to education (HerAtlas).

-Writing became my main activity.
+Writing has become my main activity.
 My debut autobiographical novel (L'Amour, Michel Lafon, 2023) was published in France, and I am currently working on my second book.

-Occasionally, I write texts about contemporary art, trying to bring a different - personal and art-focused - perspective to what is commonly said about a work, an artist, or their practice.
+Occasionally, I write about contemporary art, seeking to bring a different - personal and art-focused - perspective to what is commonly said about a work, an artist, or their practice.

 I also present ideas that derive from my personal experiences, thoughts, or feelings (Court Statement, 2023; Clean, ongoing).
 They involve text and are related to dysfunctional dialogue, in one way or another.